Surviving An Involuntary Separation

 [This post is brought to you by military veteran David McCauley.
 If you’re interested in contributing at The-Military-Guide.com, please see our posting guidelines.]

 In the Fall of 2010, my Navy career was finally blooming.
 My promotion was in the pipeline, I had received new orders, and had managed to save up a modest nest egg.
-I enjoyed my job and was excited for deployment.
+I enjoyed my job and was excited about deployment.

 One day while running (not long after a successful PFT), I momentarily blacked out.
 My Chief helpfully advised me, “You are not authorized to knock yourself out during PT”.